 Signs of Dehydration

-The tell-tale signs of dehydration vary by age, physical condition, and level of activeness.
-Young children rarely recognize the feeling of thirst, so it's essential to provide them with fluids frequently and watch out for the typical signs of dehydration.
-These include lethargy, irritability, infrequent urination, little or no tears when they cry, and a dry mouth/tongue.
-In adults, dehydration may be accompanied by symptoms like thirst, fatigue, confusion, dizziness, and infrequent urination.
-A common way of telling whether you're hydrated is by observing the color of your urine.
+How can you tell if you’re dehydrated?
+The tell-tale signs vary by age, physical condition, and level of activeness.
+Young children rarely recognize the feeling of thirst, so it's essential to provide them with fluids frequently and watch for warning signs that include lethargy, irritability, infrequent urination, little or no tears when they cry, and a dry mouth/tongue.
+In adults, dehydration may be accompanied by symptoms of thirst, fatigue, confusion, dizziness, and infrequent urination.

+For both adults and children, a common way of determining whether someone is dehydrated is by observing the color of their urine.
 When you're healthy and hydrated, your urine should fall somewhere between colorless and the color of light straw and honey.
 When you don't consume enough fluids, your urine becomes more concentrated and turns a darker yellow or amber color.

-Importance of Hydration for Motorsports Racers
+Hydration for Motorsports